 For companies with large user data stores, the challenge is to monetize this valuable asset, while balancing data privacy regulations.
-The UnboundID Identity Broker provides solutions to manage and monitor the authorization and authentication around user data.
+The UnboundID Identity Broker provides solutions to manage and monitor the authorization and authentication of user data access.

 About the UnboundID Identity Broker